Provisional IRA South Armagh Brigade: 1970s

-South Armagh has a long Irish republican tradition.
-Many men in the area served in the Fourth Northern Division of the Irish Republican Army during the Irish War of Independence (1919–21) and, unlike most of the rest of the Northern Ireland IRA, on the republican side in the Irish Civil War (1922–23).
-Men from the area also took part in IRA campaigns in the 1940 and 1950s.

 At the beginning of the Northern Ireland Troubles in August 1969, rioters, led by IRA men, attacked the RUC barracks in Crossmaglen, in retaliation for the attacks on Catholic/nationalist areas in Belfast in the Northern Ireland riots of August 1969.
 After the split in the IRA in that year, the South Armagh unit sided with the Provisional IRA rather than the Official IRA.
 The following August, two RUC constables were killed by a car bomb in Crossmaglen.

 However, the IRA campaign in the area did not begin in earnest until 1971.
 On 7 August of that year, Harry Thornton, a 29-year-old sewage worker from South Armagh was shot and killed by the British Army while staying in a car outside Springfield Road base in Belfast, he and his coworker Arthur Murphy having been mistaken for gunmen.
 Murphy was lightly wounded and arrested by the RUC.
 The incident caused outrage among South Armagh residents, provided the IRA with many new recruits and created a hostile climate where local people were prepared to tolerate the killing of security force members.

 During the early 1970s, the brigade was mostly engaged in ambushes of British Army patrols.
 In one such ambush in August 1972, a Ferret armoured car was destroyed by a 600 lb landmine, killing one soldier.
 There were also frequent gun attacks on foot patrols.
 Travelling overland in South Armagh eventually became so dangerous that the British Army began using helicopters to transport troops and supply its bases - a practice that had to be continued until the late 1990s.
 According to author Toby Harnden, the decision was taken shortly after a Saracen armoured vehicle was destroyed by a culvert bomb near Crossmaglen, on 9 October 1975.
 Subsequently, the British Army gave up the use of roads to the IRA in South Armagh.
 IRA volunteer Éamon McGuire, a former Aer Lingus senior engineer, and his team claim that they were responsible for getting the British Army "off the ground and into the air" in South Armagh.
 He was identified as the IRA's chief technical officer by the Central Intelligence Agency.
 Another noted IRA commander at that time was the commanding officer of the first battalion, Captain Michael McVerry.
 He was eventually killed during an attack on the RUC barracks in Keady in November 1973.
 Around this time IRA engineers in South Armagh pioneered the use of home-made mortars which were relatively inaccurate but highly destructive.